 Turns out, sex and some certain virus can provide aid to fight against cancer.
 According to a research conducted by the Ottawa Hospital, a common treatment for erectile dysfunction combined with the flu vaccine may be able to help the immune system mop up cancer cells left behind after surgery.
-Also Read - Small delays in cancer treatment can up death risk by 10%, says study

 The study showed that this unconventional strategy can reduce the spread of cancer by more than 90 percent in a mouse model.
 It is now being evaluated in a world-first clinical trial."Surgery is very effective in removing solid tumours," said senior author Rebecca Auer."However, we're now realizing that, tragically, surgery can also suppress the immune system in a way that makes it easier for any remaining cancer cells to persist and spread to other organs.
 Our research suggests that combining erectile dysfunction drugs with the flu vaccine may be able to block this phenomenon and help prevent cancer from coming back after surgery."

 The current study investigated sildenafil (Viagra), tadalafil (Cialis) and an inactivated influenza vaccine (Agriflu) in a mouse model that mimics the spread of cancer (metastasis) after surgery.

 - Lung Cancer: Busting 9 Common Myths And Misconceptions

 - Stomach Cancer Awareness Month: How To Minimize The Risk Of Gastric Cancer?

 - Is Lung Cancer Prevalent In Older Adults?
 4 Prevention Tips

 Auer is now leading the first clinical trial in the world of an erectile dysfunction drug (tadalafil) and the flu vaccine in people with cancer.